MelBiggs/ifd-milestoneproject/README.md

 The JavaScript code in my project was validated using  [JSHint]( https://jshint.com/).
 This was really useful in identifying any extra semicolons that I may have missed and for cleaning my code.

 ### Jasmine
-Xxxxxxxxxxxxxxxxxxxxx
-Xxxxxxxxxxxxxxxxxxx
-Xxxxxxxxxxxxxxxxxxxxxxx
+When researching whether to test my code with Jasmine, I was told that it was not necessary as it is from the DC.js library.
+However I have three helper functions, `<millisToMinutesAndSeconds>`, `<transformKey>` and `<transformMode>`

 ### Responsiveness
 I tested the responsiveness of the webpage on browsers such as Chrome, Microsoft Edge and Safari and on multiple mobile devices.
-The page worked per
+The page is fully responsive and I am satisfied that it works well on all devices.

 ### Peer Code Review
 XXXXXXXXXXXXXXXXXXXXXXXXX